Return- and hitting-time distributions of small sets in infinite measure preserving systems: Introduction

-\textbf{The concrete limit theorems of \cite{PS}, \cite{PS2}, and \cite{PSZ2}.} The results of \cite{PS} and \cite{PS2}, were the starting point for the present investigations of return- and hitting-time limits in null-recurrent situations.
+\textbf{The concrete limit theorems of \cite{PS}, \cite{PS2}, and \cite{PSZ2}.} The results of \cite{PS} and \cite{PS2}, were the starting point for the present investigation of return- and hitting-time limits in null-recurrent situations.
 They apply to certain skew-products which are \textquotedblleft barely recurrent\textquotedblright\ in that $(w_{N} )\in\mathcal{R}_{1}$ (corresponding to $\alpha=0$ above).
-In that case, only a seriously distorted version of the return-time function can have a nontrivial limit, see the discussion in Section \ref{Sec_RetVersHit} below.
-For natural sequences $(E_{k})$ of sets, those variables were shown to converge to the law with distribution function $G_{0}(t):=t/(1+t)$, $t\geq0$.
+In that case, only the seriously distorted function $a_{T}(\varphi_{E})$ of the return-time $\varphi_{E}$ can have a nontrivial limit, see the discussion at the end of Section \ref{Sec_RetVersHit} below.
+For natural sequences $(E_{k})$ of sets, those variables were shown to converge to the law with distribution function $H^{\ast}(t):=t/(1+t)$, $t\geq0$.

 The skew-product structure was exploited through the use of local limit theorems.
-That approach has been extended to some (classical probabilistic) $\alpha\in\lbrack0,1/2]$ situations in \cite{PSZ}.
-To go beyond skew-products and the local limit technique, the notion of $\mathcal{U}$-uniform sets was introduced (and shown to work) in \cite{PSZ2}, which dealt with $\alpha \in(0,1]$ situations.
-For certain natural sequences $(E_{k})$, suitably normalized return- (and hitting-) times $\gamma(\mu(E_{k}))\,\varphi_{E_{k}}$ were shown to converge to a law best expressed as the distribution of
+That approach has been extended to some (classical probabilistic) $\alpha\in\lbrack0,1/2]$ situations in \cite{PSZ}, and further work on skew-products has been done in \cite{Yassine1}.
+To go beyond skew-products and the local limit technique, the notion of $\mathcal{U}$-uniform sets was introduced (see Remark \ref{Rem_WhyBetter} below) in \cite{PSZ2}, which dealt with $\alpha\in(0,1]$ situations.
+For certain natural sequences $(E_{k})$, suitably normalized return- (and hitting-) times $\gamma(\mu(E_{k} ))\,\varphi_{E_{k}}$ were shown to converge to a law best expressed as the distribution of the random variable